 A talent acquisition strategy is a long-term tactic to improve the quality and outcomes of a company’s recruiting efforts.
 Managing talent acquisition is critical to the success of an employer, helping to support organizational needs and strategies both current and future.
 As a long-term strategy, though, talent acquisition should be reviewed regularly and adapted to changes in the business environment.
 The extraordinary, unpredictable changes that have occurred in the past several months make now the best time to review your talent acquisition and make sure that it will be as effective under the new business circumstances as it was previously.

 If you are building or adapting a talent acquisition strategy, Sparks Group can help.
-With 50 years of experience in staffing, recruiting, and talent acquisition, Sparks Group has the experience and expertise to drive recruitment strategies and match candidate to company.
+With 50 years of experience in staffing, recruiting, and talent acquisition, Sparks Group has the experience and expertise to drive recruiting strategies and match qualified candidates across accounting and finance, office, and creative areas of expertise to top companies.